For why you'd use lookup tables and how to upload them, see Lookup tables.

 SELECT*

-This query will select some specific attributes from that same table:
+This query selects specific attributes from that same table:

 FROM lookup(storeNames)